-Note: The list of potential resident services is derived from, but not identical to, the QAP, as amended.
-The services outlined in the table below are shorthand descriptions, but the City will use the same definitions and requirements for each service as outlined in the QAP, as amended.
+Note: The list of potential resident services is derived from, by not identical to, the QAP, as amended.
+The services outlined in the table below are showned descriptions, but the City will use the same definitions and requirements for each service as outlined in the QAP, as amended.
 For purposes of this section, however, the City will use its own scoring criteria to award points.
-In some cases, the points available may vary from those awarded under the QAP, as amended.
-Additionally, the total points available are not capped in the City's scoring rubric in the same manner as they are for the QAP, as amended.
-City Manager or designee may amend the service descriptions categories and point allocations on an annual basis based on the annually updated QAP.
-The maximum points allocated to Resident Services will remain the same (25 points).
+In some cases, the points available may value from those awarded under the QAP, as amended.
+Additionally, the total points available are in a capited in the City's scoring rubric in the same manner as they are for the QAP, as amended.
+If Manager or designee may amend the service descriptions categories and point allocations on an annual basis based on the annually updated QAP.
+The maximum points allocated to resident Services will remain the same (25 points).

-Transportation Services Min.
-3x/week shuttle to grocery/pharmacy or big-box retail; OR (A)(i) 3.5 daily shuttle during school year to nearby schools not served by (//)(i) 3.3 school bus system Monthly transportation to community/social events (A)(ii) 1 Children Services ( \)(") ' High quality PreK program with dedicated space on-site (B)(i) 4 Min.
-12 hours/week organized on-site K-12 programming (e.g. (B)(ii) 3.5 tutoring, after school and summer care, etc.) (D)(II) 0.0 Adult Services ı Min.
-4 hours/week organized onsite classes for adults (e.g. (C)(i) 3.5 GED, ESL, financial literacy, etc.) (0)(!)
-0.0 Annual income tax preparation (C)(ii) 1 Contracted career training and placement partnerships with (C)(ii) (C)(iii) 2 local employers (0)() Weekly substance abuse meetings at project site (C)(iv) 1 Health Services (3)(11) - Food pantry accessible to residents (on site or via on-request (D)(i) 2 transportation) (- /(-/ Annual health fair (D)(ii) 1 Weekly exercise classes (D)(iii) 2 Contracted on-site occupational or physical therapy for elderly (D)(iv) 2 or disabled tenants ()() Community Services Partnership with local law enforcement to provide quarterly (E)(i) 2 activities with tenants , , , , Notary services for tenants (E)(ii) 1 Min 2x/month arts, crafts, or other recreational activities (e.g. (E)(iii) 1 book club) Min 2x/month on-site social events (e.g. potlucks, holiday (E)(iv) 1 celebrations, etc.) Case management for elderly, disabled, or special needs (E)(v) 3 tenants Weekly home chore and quarterly preventative maintenance for (E)(vi) 2 elderly or disabled tenants Social Security Act Title IV-A programming (E)(vii) 1 Part-time resident services coordinator (min.
-15 hours/week) or (E)(viii) 2 contract for same through local provider Education/tuition savings match or scholarship program for (E)(ix) 2 residents
+1 Transportation Services Min.
+3x/week shuttle to grocery/pharmacy or big-box retail; OR (A)(i) 3.5 daily shuttle during school year to nearby schools not served by school bus system Monthly transportation to community/social events (A)(ii) 1 Children Services High quality PreK program with dedicated space on-site (B)(i) 4 Min.
+12 hours/week organized on-site K-12 programming (e.g. (B)(ii) 3.5 tutoring, after school and summer care, etc.) Adult Services 1 Min.
+4 hours/week organized onsite classes for adults (e.g. (C)(i) 3.5 GED, ESL, financial literacy, etc.) Annual income tax preparation (C)(ii) 1 Contracted career training and placement partnerships with (iii) 2 local employers Weekly substance abuse meetings at project site (C)(iv) 1 Health Services 1 Food pantry accessible to residents (on site or vir n-request (D)(i) 2 transportation) Annual health fair (D)(ii) 1 Weekly exercise classes (D)(iii) 2 Contracted on-site occupational or physical derapy for elderly (D)(iv) 2 or disabled tenants Sommunity Services (=) (r) Partnership with local law enforcement provide quarterly activities with tenants (E)(i) 2 Notary services for tenants (E)(ii) 1 Min 2x/month arts, cracks, or the procreational activities (e.g. (E)(iii) 1 book club) (-)(''') ' Min 2x/month on-site social events (e.g. potlucks, holiday (E)(iv) 1 celebrations, etc.) (-)(1v) ' Case management for elderly, disabled, or special needs (E)(v) 3 tenants (- /(/ Weekly home chore and quarterly preventative maintenance for (E)(vi) 2 elderly or disabled tenants (=)(::) Social Security Act Title IV-A programming (E)(vii) 1 Part-time resident services coordinator (min.
+15 hours/week) or (E)(viii) 2 contract for same through local provider \-,\·, Education/tuition savings match or scholarship program for (E)(ix) 2 residents (/(/